iclr-blogposts/2025/_posts/2025-04-28-multimodal-learning.md

 ## Takeaway
 Current approaches to multimodal learning tend to overemphasize the interaction between modalities for downstream tasks, resulting in benchmarks and architectures narrowly focused on modeling these interactions.
 In real-world scenarios, however, the strength of these interactions are often unkown.
 To build more effective multimodal models, we need to shift our focus toward holistically understandinging the independent contributions of each modality as well as their joint impact on the target task.

+## Acknowledgement
+This work was supported by the Institute of Information & Communications Technology Planning & Evaluation (IITP) with a grant funded by the Ministry of Science and ICT (MSIT) of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research, Samsung Advanced Institute of Technology (under the project Next Generation Deep Learning: From Pattern Recognition to AI), National Science Foundation (NSF) award No. 1922658, Center for Advanced Imaging Innovation and Research (CAI2R), National Center for Biomedical Imaging and Bioengineering operated by NYU Langone Health, and National Institute of Biomedical Imaging and Bioengineering through award number P41EB017183.